by clicking submit you

 The configuration of the Zulu shield was chosen for the shape of the Capensis label because the shield represents the strength and nobility of South Africa’s historic Zulu and remains an important symbol to this day.

-For the 2013 vintage, 55 percent was fermented in new French oak, with the balance in stainless steel.
-All the wine is aged on the lees and is hand-stirred monthly throughout 12 months of aging to soften the texture.
+The winemaking team gently guides the wine through fermentation and barrel aging.
+Immediately after hand harvesting, whole clusters are pressed in an enclosed membrane press.
+After the juice is allowed to settle for 24 to 36 hours, it is inoculated with selected yeast strains and fermented in small French oak barrels or at 65°F in stainless steel tanks.
+For the 2016 vintage, 40 percent was fermented in new French oak, with the balance in neutral oak.
+All the wine is aged on the lees and is hand-stirred monthly throughout 10 months of aging to soften the texture.
 Winemaker Graham Weerts is

 Western Cape, South Africa